jrladd/CIS241/slides/eda.md

 1. Find the number of rows in the dataframe, assign to a variable `n_rows`.
 2. Create a `for` loop through a list of 5000 numbers using `range(5000)`.
     a.
 In the loop, use the [`sample()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html#pandas.DataFrame.sample) function where `n=` your number of rows and `replace=True`.
     b.
+Get the `mean()` of the height column of each sample, and assign it to a variable.
-After sampling, use `append()` to add your samples to an empty list.
+    c.
+Use `append()` to add your sample means to an empty list.
 3. Turn the list in to a Pandas Series with `pd.Series(your_list)`.
 4. Find the 95th percentile (quantile) and the 5th percentile (quantile) and assign each to a variable.
 5. `print()` your results using [f-strings](https://www.geeksforgeeks.org/formatted-string-literals-f-strings-python/).